Correlation functions for strongly confined wormlike chains: SI

 \subsection{Endpoint effects in the simulations for large $\kappa$}

-For slit and cylindrical confinement, the mean transverse fluctuations $\bar u=\langle\uv_\perp^2\rangle$ collapse onto a single curve for $\kappa=5$, 10, 20.
-The agreement for $\kappa=40$ is reasonable for slit confinement, but it is evident that $\kappa=40$ does {\em{not}} collapse onto the same curve in the simulations.
+For slit and cylindrical confinement, the mean transverse fluctuations $\bar u=\langle\uv_\perp^2\rangle$ collapse onto a single curve for all $\kappa=5$.
+The predictions of the MF model for $\kappa\ge30$ become less accurate due to endpoint effects.
 This is due to the finite length of the chains, as shown in SI Fig \ref{SiCorrFig.fig}.
-The mean field model assumes the bulk behavior of the chain $\langle \uv_\perp^2\rangle\approx$const for points far from the endpoints of the chain, but SI Fig \ref{SiCorrFig.fig} shows that $\langle \uv^2(s)\rangle$ does not reach a saturating value for interior points of a cylindrically confined chain for $\kappa=40$ and $R/l_p\approx 0.33$, while saturation is evident for $\kappa=20$ over a wide range of $s$.
-These boundary effects prevent an accurate identification of $u$ for strongly confined cylindrical chains.
+The mean field model assumes the bulk behavior of the chain $\langle \uv_\perp^2\rangle\approx$const for points far from the endpoints of the chain, but SI Fig \ref{SiCorrFig.fig} shows that $\langle \uv^2(s)\rangle$ does not reach a saturating value for interior points of a cylindrically confined chain for $\kappa=40$ and $R/l_p\approx 0.5$.
+These boundary effects prevent an accurate identification of $\bar{u}$ for strongly confined cylindrical chains.
 Similar effects are observed for slit confined chains, shown in SI Fig. \ref{SiCorrFig.fig}(B).
 Endpoint effects persist over a range on the order of $l_p$, and strongly confined stiff chains are expected to have bulk behavior as long as $L\gg l_p\gg R$.
-The choice of $L=100a$ in these simulations makes the underlying assumptions of the MF model only approximate and a meaningful identification of $u$ difficult by simply sampling the interior points.
+The choice of $L=100a$ in these simulations makes the underlying assumptions of the MF model only approximate and a meaningful identification of $\bar{u}$ difficult by simply sampling the interior points.
 It is worth emphasizing that the mean field parameters $l_d$ and $\omega_d$ can still be accurately used as fitting parameters (as in Fig. \ref{CylFit.fig}(A)) without requiring an estimate of $\bar u$.
-In this paper, the simulations for $\kappa=40$ are excluded from the fitting of $l(u)$.
+The endpoint effects do not affect the comparisons of the MF theory to the WBR (e.g. fig. \ref{CylFit.fig}) as shown in SI fig. \ref{CylFit250.fig}.
+Likewise the results shown in \ref{Scaling.fig} remain true for N=250 as well (SI fig. \ref{deflecscaling250.fig}).